dianaRiyahi/CGHPM/README.md

 2. Open the folder using preferred coding software and run the "MainFrame.java" file.
 3. Once the UI pops up, you are prompted to either make a login or continue as a guest user.
 4. From there, you can enjoy all features:
-a.
-Click on "Subscribe to Newsletter" to be updated on all animal related information
+   - Click on "Subscribe to Newsletter" to be updated on all animal related information
-b.
-Click on "View Articles" to see any relevant articles on animals, species, endangerment, etc.
+   - Click on "View Articles" to see any relevant articles on animals, species, endangerment, etc.
-c.
-Click on "Endangered List" to see a list of all animals residing in Canada that are currently endangered or at risk.
+   -  Click on "Endangered List" to see a list of all animals residing in Canada that are currently endangered or at risk.
-d.
-Click on "Not for Hunt" to see a list of all animals residing in Canada that have been legally protected by the Government.
+   -  Click on "Not for Hunt" to see a list of all animals residing in Canada that have been legally protected by the Government.
-e.
-Click on "Some facts" in order to see fun facts about animals.
+   -  Click on "Some facts" in order to see fun facts about animals.
-f.
-Click on "Emergency Contact" if you have information you would like to report about the wildlife.
+   -  Click on "Emergency Contact" if you have information you would like to report about the wildlife.